esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

         	b: false
         Your choice:

-9. Next, `itpc` will query all currently implemented feature of the _Platform_:
+9. Next, `itapasco` will query all currently implemented feature of the _Platform_:
     `LED` means that there\`s a simple controller for the on-board LEDs to to show the internal state (available on Zynq, VC709).
     `OLED` is only available on zedboard, shows the number of interrupts that